Customer support is one of the biggest factors that can impact your business’ success.

 - Emergencies: What counts as an emergency?
 Who should be notified and how?

-- Escalation: At what stage should problems be escalated to a more superior or specialist team member?
+- Escalation: At what stage should a customer issue be escalated to a more superior or specialist team member?

-- Feedback: How should support agents record and filter customer feedback?
+- Feedback: How should a customer support representative record and filter customer feedback?
+How will that information be used to identify Net Promoter Scores (NPS)?

 - Refunds: Under what circumstances should refunds be issued and who should process them?